Skip to Main Content

 For those student-athletes who receive book scholarships, the following procedure will apply:

-The university has an opt/out system to access online textbooks.
-If your professor chooses those books you will not receive a physical book.
+The university has an opt in/out system to access online textbooks.
+If your professor chooses this option, you will not receive a physical book.
 You will need to check your email during the first week of school for directions on how to access your electronic coursework.
 If you are on a full scholarship, the cost of these materials is covered by your scholarship.

 Lending Library